namtoki/English/memo/meeting.md

 > does this mean the microphone is used
 >   not just to check if the buds are in the ear,
 >   but to confirm they’re properly fitted for ANC and other features to work correctly?
-> I think the document that covers this is probably Fit_Detection_Feature.pptx,
+> I think the document that covers this is probably Fit_Detection_Feature.pptx you referred to,
 > (but right now,)
 > it doesn’t seem to be accessible to us on MediaTek Online.
+>
+> So
+> `Looks like` I should ask Airoha to make this document available for download.

 Touch
 > And
 > `Let's move on to the next topic`, Touch and Swipe button
 >
-> Kuroishi-san, do you have any other inputs?
+> I don't have any particular comments on this topic since it's pretty `straightforward`.
 >
 > (Regarding the two middle questions,)
 > (to be precise,)